-Membership in the University Honors Program provides numerous benefits for participants.
-First and foremost, the program is designed to foster the type of learning environment that will prepare students for success in graduate school, professional programs or work.
-As such participation in the program should be placed in a highly visible area on your resume and future applications.
+Membership in the University Kathwari Honors Program provides numerous benefits for participants.
+First and foremost, the program is designed to foster the type of learning environment that will prepare students for success in graduate school, professional programs, or work.
+Participation in the program should be placed in a highly visible area on your resume and future applications.
 Participation in the program signifies to graduate programs and employers that you have undertaken extra efforts to enrich your college work.
-It is the type of material graduate and professional programs look for when evaluating applications.
 In addition to these benefits, the honors program also provides a number of specific rewards.
-To take advantage of these members must remain in "good standing" in the program.
+To take advantage of these benefits members must remain in "good standing" in the program.
 This requires that students maintain the GPA guidelines of the program and make satisfactory progress toward completing the requirements of the program.
-The benefits are:

-- The Honors Program is actively involved with the Admissions Department in the scholarship selection process.
+- The possibility of scholarships as the Kathwari Honors Program is actively involved with the Admissions Department in the scholarship selection process.

 - Members in good standing are eligible for priority registration.
 Priority registration normally takes place for two days prior to the beginning of senior registration.

-- With the exception of the one-credit Honors 100, all credit hours earned in the Honors Program can be used to fulfill core requirements in the humanities, social sciences or sciences.
-Credit allocation is determined by Honors Council based on the mode of inquiry best covered by the course or seminar.
+- With the exception of the one-credit Honors 100, all credit hours earned in the Kathwari Honors Program can be used to fulfill core requirements in the humanities, social sciences or sciences.
+Credit allocation is determined by the Honors Council based on the mode of inquiry best covered by the course.

 - Upon graduating from the program and the university, completion of the program is noted on the transcript.
 This entitles the graduate to wear special cords during graduation and to receive special recognition in the graduation program.
 A certificate indicating program completion is mailed in the summer after graduation.

-The Honors Council supports and encourages students and faculty to develop individual honors level components where appropriate and possible.
+The Honors Council supports students and faculty to develop individual honors level components when necessary.
+Due to special circumstances such as little to no free electives for a particular major, completing a double major, or available honors courses conflict with the student’s schedule, students may enhance a course to become an honors level course.
 Any course may be used as the basis for an honors level enhancement by adding some additional, honors level dimension to the usual requirements.
 The student will receive one additional credit hour for the successful completion of an enhanced course.
 The student is expected to initiate the honors enhancement and complete the application process outlined below.
 When a course is enhanced, one credit is added to the course total and the honors designation "H" will appear on the student's transcript next to the course grade.
 Course Enhancement Forms

-All students in good standing in the Honors Program are automatically eligible.
+All students majoring in nursing or education and in good standing in the Kathwari Honors Program are eligible.
+All other students must ask permission from the program director or assistant director before beginning the enhancement process.
 Also, any student with a GPA of 3.2 or higher at the time of application is eligible.